Anshumaan031/Hive_Data_Eng/README.md

 ```
 This command changes the password for the user root and sets the authentication method to 'root'.

- open bachrc file to source the hadoop and java files
+ open bachrc file to source the hive files
 ```bash
 vi .bashrc (Set the java Path in your Home Path)